 - (2) Other intangible assets include the right of indefinite use of land in Serbia and Montenegro, where under certain circumstances the local legal framework did not allow outright ownership of land.
 The balance represent upfront lump-sum payments in the case of Serbia and in the case of Montenegro the purchase price allocation of land upon acquisition of the Group's subsidiary in Montenegro.
-The legal title of the land was subsequently contested by the local authorities in both countries without however recalling the right of the entities to make use of the land and buildings located on it. - (3) 'Licenses and Rights' include net exploration license costs relating to the exploration & production hydrocarbons' concessions in Greece - (4) 'Other movements' include completed IT software projects capitalised during 2019 and thus transferred from assets under construction.
+The legal title of the land was subsequently contested by the local authorities in both countries without however recalling the right of the entities to make use of the land and buildings located on it. - (3) 'Licenses and Rights' include net exploration license costs relating to the exploration & production hydrocarbons' concessions in Greece - (4) 'Other movements' include completed IT software projects capitalised during 2020 and thus transferred from assets under construction.
 These projects are monitored within assets-under-construction as implementation of the relevant software takes place over a period of time.
 They are transferred to Intangible Assets when the implementation of the software has been completed and tested as being ready for use.
+Comparative figures 2019 balance of this line includes petrol stations properties usage rights, which were transferred from intangible assets category where they were presented up to 31 December 2018, before the application of IFRS 16.
+Retail Service Stations Usage rights represent upfront lump-sum amounts paid upon the signing of agreements to owners of such retail sites for the use and control of the service stations.
+They are amortised over the life of the acquired right which usually ranges from 5 to 25 years.
+The net book value of the opening balance transferred is €9,9 million.